 - Former Colorado Governor Bill Ritter, Jr.

 Bill Ritter, Jr. is the founder and director of the Center for the New Energy Economy (CNEE) at Colorado State University which launched on February 1, 2011.
-The Center employs an assistant director, three senior policy advisors, an executive assistant and a team of student researchers.
+The Center employs an assistant director, five senior policy advisors, an executive assistant and a team of student researchers.